 Penalties Under the California False Claims Act

 If a person or company violates the CFCA, they must pay up to three times the amount (treble damages) of money they defrauded or misappropriated from the government.
 On top of that, the person or company violating the CFCA will have to pay up to $11,000 for each violation.
+California whistleblowers can file a qui tam lawsuit and share in the government’s recovery.

 The CFCA grants the government an opportunity to intervene in a qui tam lawsuit once it is filed.
 “Intervene” means that the government may enter the lawsuit and take primary responsibility for prosecuting the case.